The QUIC Protocol – a new standard by Google?

 - What are the actual performance metrics for mobile, desktop and tablet visitors?

 Read more here, if you like.
+Or check out our website monitoring tools.
 And as we mentioned in another blog post, Google is already testing a Slow label in the search results for slower sites, so remember the words of the world champion racing driver Mario Andretti:

 “If everything seems under control, you’re not going fast enough.”